antmicro/audio-latency-tester/doc/source/installation.md

 cd audio-latency-tester
 ```

-To run the project it is also required to install `PyUSB`:
+To run the project, it is also required to install `PyUSB`:

 ```sh
 python3 -m venv .venv